 What we eat and drink has a direct impact on how our body feels.
 There’s a distinctly different kind of energy after eating a roast dinner than after eating a green smoothie or a tomato and onion salad.
 In everyday life, we can all appreciate how different foods make us feel.

-In Chinese Medicine, the connection between body and food is a given under a structure called the five elements.
-These different components listed as water, metal, earth, wood and fire link to the organs in the body.
+In Chinese Medicine, the connection between body and food is explained using the 5elements.
+These different components are listed as water, metal, earth, wood and fire link to the organs in the body.
 Each element is given a pair of organs, a time of year, a colour, an emotion, a sense, a body part and a flavour.
-In this way it is possible to use the system to interpret a bodies symptom and address the cause.
+In this way, it is possible to use the system to interpret a body’s symptoms and address the cause.
 It’s a language through which the body speaks.
 For example, using the diagram below as guidance, if you are experiencing hormonal problems, hearing issues, diminishing bone density or excessive fear and nervousness, this would point to a problem with the kidneys.
 Using salty foods and dark blue back foods such as seaweeds, which are high in calcium, magnesium and other minerals, can calm the nervous system and keep bones strong.

 This is a short description explaining an ancient system that is over 3,000 years old.
 It can be intricate and complex but you can use it, very simply, to give you understanding and control over your own health, which always wants to return to wellness and balance.